Checking in With Your Mental Health During the Pandemic

 Choose the health content that’s right for you, and get it delivered right in your inbox.

-Who is Likely to Feel More Stress?
+Who Is Likely to Feel More Stress?

-Recognizing and understanding stress in both yourself and others, and offering grace and support, can reduce suffering, lift spirits and strengthen all of us — together.
+Everyone experiences stress and handles it in different ways, but some groups experience heightened anxiety, worry and fear.
+Recognizing and understanding stress in yourself and others and offering grace and support can reduce suffering, lift spirits and strengthen all of us — together.

 Here are some of the most common anxiety symptoms.
 If you or a loved one are experiencing heightened anxiety, be sure to provide some extra patience, understanding and care.